Counteroffer! Cue the horror music! DUM DUM DUM!…

 Then, as time went on, things changed.
 Bob no longer felt fulfilled.
 He was becoming increasingly disengaged in his current role.
 The reasons for this were mainly that the culture of the organisation had shifted significantly in what Bob thought was the wrong direction.

-He felt that some of the expectations being heaped on him by his superiors was causing him some anxiety, and that anxiety was being felt at home during his family time.
+He felt that some of the expectations being heaped on him by his superiors were causing him some anxiety, and that anxiety was being felt at home during his family time.

 Bob no longer felt happy.